 When asked about his new role at The Sanctuary, Chef Bashford remarked on the similarities between the Lowcountry and his hometown in Australia and the rich abundance of traditions and native ingredients found here.
 “I look forward to the responsibility of directing all culinary activities at The Sanctuary.
 We are fortunate to have such a wealth of traditions and native ingredients here in the Charleston area.
 It fits into my philosophy of sensible, sustainable and straightforward cuisine.”

-Chef de Cuisine for The Ocean Room at The Sanctuary at Kiawah Island Golf Resort, Jason Rheinwald looks to build on the culinary excellence that this premier establishment has become known for by introducing his own creative interpretations of contemporary American cooking.
+Chef de Cuisine for Jasmine Porch and Loggerhead Bar & Grill at The Sanctuary at Kiawah Island Golf Resort, Jason Rheinwald looks to build on the culinary excellence that this premier establishment has become known for by introducing his own creative interpretations of contemporary American cooking.
 Diners will indulge in dishes made with locally sourced, seasonal ingredients prepared with a French influence that Chef Rheinwald acquired at the Le Cordon Bleu Institute of Culinary Arts at the PCA in Pennsylvania.
 “I try to stay focused with my food, sourcing the best ingredients we can and letting them shine.
 I became a chef because of my obsession with food, wine, restaurants and the whole dining experience,” exclaims Chef Jason.

-Having started his culinary career at Kiawah Island Golf Resort more five years ago, Rheinwald has applied his love of food in various kitchens across the resort including Turtle Point Clubhouse and the Banquet Department at The Sanctuary at Kiawah Island Golf Resort.
+Having started his culinary career at Kiawah Island Golf Resort more than eight years ago, Rheinwald has applied his love of food in various kitchens across the resort including Turtle Point Clubhouse, the Banquet Department at The Sanctuary at Kiawah Island Golf Resort and most recently as Chef de Cuisine of The Ocean Room.
 Chef Jason has found himself heavily influenced by his family and fellow culiniarians, such as classic American Chefs like Mario Batali and Thomas Keller.
 In his kitchen, Jason applies skills and techniques acquired from working with Jennifer Girasole of Le Cordon Bleu Culinary School and one of Kiawah’s own, previous Chef Tournant of The Sanctuary, Joe Dion.

-Excited for his role as Chef de Cuisine, Jason lights up when asked about what future diners have to look forward to at The Ocean Room.
+Excited for his role as Chef de Cuisine of two Sanctuary restaurants, Jason lights up when asked about what future diners have to look forward to at Jasmine Porch and the seasonal, Loggerhead Grill.
 “Diners come here looking for a dining experience, not just a dinner.
-Our guests can expect The Ocean Room team to deliver an honest, well thought out menu.
+Our guests can expect Jasmine Porch team to deliver an honest, well thought out menu.
 We are an ingredient driven kitchen and are always looking forward to what each season has to bring to us.”

 Matthew Fitzgerald, Executive Banquet Chef of The Sanctuary, knows how to combine fresh high quality ingredients with simple straightforward preparations to achieve dishes that satisfy all palates.
 Upon graduation from the prestigious Johnson & Wales University with an A.A.S. in Culinary Arts and a B.S. in Food Service Management, Matthew applied his culinary skills as Sous Chef at some of Charleston's leading restaurants such as Fish, 39 Rue De Jean and Coast.